Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Ed has spent 10 years in California solar sales, closing 400+ deals for homeowners across PG&E, SMUD, Pioneer Community Energy, and SCE territories.
 He founded Solar With Watts to help Northern California homeowners make confident, informed decisions about solar, battery storage, and home energy.
 Solar With Watts operates under EPC partner Solar Savings Direct (CSLB #1065773), serving communities from Shingle Springs to Bakersfield.

-Affiliate disclosure: This post contains Amazon Associates links for the EV chargers listed above.
-If you purchase through these links, Solar With Watts may earn a small commission at no additional cost to you.
-We only recommend products we would suggest to our own customers. · Utility rates, gas prices, and rebate amounts are approximate as of March 2026 and subject to change.
+Affiliate disclosure: This post contains affiliate links.
+The Lectron V-BOX Pro link is a direct affiliate partnership via Awin — Solar With Watts earns a commission on qualifying purchases at no additional cost to you.
+ChargePoint, Emporia Pro, and Tesla Wall Connector links are Amazon Associates links — Solar With Watts may earn a small commission on qualifying purchases.
+We only recommend products we would suggest to our own customers. · Utility rates, gas prices, and rebate amounts are approximate as of May 2026 and subject to change.
 SMUD rebate amounts should be verified at smud.org before purchase decisions.
 This post does not constitute financial or tax advice.